 Various condemnation and post construction litigation matters pending relating to the FGT expansion project to construct 205 miles of pipeline and 48,750 hp of compression in order to extend its pipeline to Ft.
 Myers, Florida and to expand its capacity by 272,000 MMBtu/d (average annual basis).
 One claim for $1.8 million dollars went to mediation on September 26, 2000.
 It was not settled but the landowner agreed to resolve the matter in condemnation proceedings.
 Another cause of action against FGT for unspecified damages and a permanent injunction was served August 29, 2000.
 A default judgment in this matter was entered against FGT but FGT was able to set aside the judgement due to defective service.

+12. Garner Environmental Services, Inc. vs. Enron Pipeline Company and Enron Operation Services Corp., in the District Court of Harris County, Texas, 281 st. Judicial District, filed October 19, 2000, (Smyser Kaplan & Veselka, L.L.P.)(Litigation Unit – Kisluk) (Soldano) NEW ITEM

+CAUSE OF ACTION: Garner Environmental Services, Inc. has filed suit against Enron Pipeline Company and Enron Operation Services Corp. based on the March 15, 1995 contract between Garner and Enron Pipeline Company, claiming that on June 16, 1999, Garner received notice that the contract would be administered by Enron Operation (sic) Services Corporation.
+Garner is alleging claims on open account and for breach of contract.
+Garner seeks specified damages of $7,350,231.94, interest, and attorney's fees.